erdos/erdos.github.io/_posts/2019-10-25-clojure-testing-private.markdown

  - programming
 ---

-# How do we test private vars in Clojre?
+# How do we test private vars in Clojure?

-How do we write unit tests for vars that are defined private?
+How do we write unit tests for private vars?

 ## 1. Namespace for implementation